qdonnellan/projecteuler/README.md

 # projecteuler

+*Note: I am currrently refactoring this project to reflect what I've leared from reading Robert Martin's "Clean Code"*

 These are my implementations of the [Project Euler](http://projecteuler.net/) problems is a few different languages.
 My goal for the immediate future is to present implementations for the first 25 problems in **Python**, **Go** and **Javascript**.

 ## Why Project Euler?